Autrement-capable/AutrementCapable/BTP.md

 #### Scenario 4: Game Modules (Self-Discovery Path)

+- **Role Involved:** User
   Each game contributes to enriching the user's profile.
 They are:

 | **Game**               | **Objective**                                                                               |
 | ---------------------- | ------------------------------------------------------------------------------------------- |